Health Insurance Information

 Grand Valley State University has a campus health center located on the Allendale Campus: www.gvsu.edu/campushealth

-No vaccinations are required by Grand Valley; however, vaccinations for measles, mumps, rubella, polio and tuberculosis are recommended.
-No proof is required.
+GVSU students and staff are required to be vaccinated against COVID-19, including international scholars.
+Vaccinations for measles, mumps, rubella, polio and tuberculosis are recommended.
 If the visiting scholar is bringing any prescription drugs to the United States, they must bring an English translation of the prescription with them.
 In case any prescriptions are needed while they are here, MetroHealth at the Campus Health Center can assist them.

 Grand Valley offers medical services through the MetroHealth Center.
 Visiting scholars needing urgent medical attention should visit one of the area hospitals, which include Spectrum Health, Mary Free Bed, Metro Health, Helen DeVos Children’s Hospital, Butterworth Hospital and Saint Mary’s Health Center.